navidrome/website/content/en/docs/Faq/_index.md

 ---

 ### How can I edit my music metadata (id3 tags)?
 How can I rename/move my files?
 With Navidrome you can't.
-Navidrome does not write to you music folder by design.
-It may have capabilities to change/add coverart for artists, albums and playlists in the future, but even then it won't write these images to your Music Folder.
+Navidrome does not write to you music folder or the files by design.
+It may have capabilities to change/add cover art for artists, albums and playlists in the future, but even then it won't write these images to your Music Folder or embed them in the files.

 The main reason for this is **security**: With an internet-facing software like Navidrome, users would only be one exploit away from all their music getting deleted.